cfus98/ConferenceBio/README.md

-# ConferenceBio
+# Conference Bio
-Bio for conference speaker sessions
+This repository is for the bio information and headshot for Carlo Fusco to be used in conference directories.